KimYar/ML/README.md

 # Machine Learning
-Machine Learning projects using regression, classification and clustering approaches.
+Machine Learning and Deep learning projects using regression, classification and clustering approaches.

-Thanks to Hadelin de Ponteves for the informative Udemy courses
+Thanks to Hadelin de Ponteves and Kirill Eremenko for the informative Udemy courses